j1ai/Android-Mobile-Application/deliverables/iteration-03.review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

+* Deciding to impose solid deadlines for tasks allowed for more efficient work and clear priorities.
+We were able to approximately know when to expect an aspect of our project to be ready so that we could plan and build on it quickly.
+For example, persisting the data of our app using Firebase was a major task and so we planned deadlines accordingly.
+Then using this, we were able to quickly develop more front end capabilities on top.
+This was an overall successful decision since we may not have met our final deadline if we were held back by a slow working pace.

+* Assigning multiple people to major tasks such as front end developing and algorithm design allowed for an even distribution of workload.
+This was successful since all our tasks were completed on time.

+To-do list and Role Distribution Artifact: https://github.com/csc301-winter-2018/project-team-16/blob/master/deliverables/To%20Do%20List%20and%20Roles.jpg

+* Taking notes during meetings allowed us to keep track of all ideas that were brought up and how they would be implemented.

+Planning Meeting Minutes Artifact: https://github.com/csc301-winter-2018/project-team-16/blob/master/deliverables/Planning%20Meeting%20Minutes.jpg

+Review Meeting Minutes Artifact: https://github.com/csc301-winter-2018/project-team-16/blob/master/deliverables/Review%20Meeting%20Minutes.jpg

 #### Decisions that did not turn out as well as we hoped

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.